Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

-# Rental Property Rental Business Licence Credential Documentation
+# Rental Property Business Licence Credential Documentation

 ## 1. About this Document

-This document describes the **Rental Property Rental Business Licence** verifiable credential to help potential verifiers determine whether it is suitable for their needs.
+This document describes the **Rental Property Business Licence** verifiable credential to help potential verifiers determine whether it is suitable for their needs.
 The intended audience includes policy analysts, privacy specialists, solution architects, developers, and data architects.

 The Municipal Property Rental Business Licence credential can be issued by any British Columbia municipality.
 The first municipality to do so is the **City of Vancouver**, and represents a valid municipal business licence for operating rental properties, initially covering short-term rental (STR) and long-term rental (LTR) business licence types.